 - Bury Your Gays: Killed instantly by a revived Thanos.

-- Butt-Monkey: Treated with less and less respect throughout vol 2, up until her death.
+- Butt-Monkey: Treated with less and less respect throughout Guardians of the Galaxy Vol. 2, up until her death.

-- Cool Sword: Her go-to creation when wielding the Quantum Bands.
+- Cool Sword: The Quantum Sword, one of Phyla's favorite constructs, her go-to creation when wielding the Quantum Bands.
 When she becomes Martyr she gets a different one, forged with death-magic, and even capable of doing the Magus some injury.

-- Dropped a Bridge on Her: Phyla is unceremoniously fried instantly by Thanos in the second to last issue of vol 2, with Mantis later confirming that she found what was left of her later.
-As of 2017, she hasn't returned.
+- Dropped a Bridge on Her: Phyla is unceremoniously fried instantly by Thanos in the second to last issue of Guardians of the Galaxy vol 2, with Mantis later confirming that she found what was left of her later.
+As of 2020, she hasn't returned.

 - Energy Weapon: She can create many of these with her Quantum Bands.

 - The Heart: The most compassionate member of the Guardians, up until she became Martyr.

 - I Have Many Names: Captain Marvel, Quasar, Martyr